ericaig/gatsby-bootcamp/README.md

   Gatsby's tut
 </h1>

-1.  **Learning Gatsby based on Freecodecamp tutorial by Andrew Mead** [Gatsby tutorial](https://www.youtube.com/watch?v=kzWIUX3CpuI).
+**Learning Gatsby based on Freecodecamp tutorial by Andrew Mead** [Gatsby tutorial](https://www.youtube.com/watch?v=kzWIUX3CpuI).

+### I'm planning on building an interactive online multiplayer game called **Conecta 4** using Gatsby.

+### So this will be my introduction to the Gatsby's bubble.
+It's pretty understandable so far 🦾